Skin cancer consultations

 What is Skin Cancer?

-Skin cancer occurs when skin cells are damaged, for example, by overexposure to ultraviolet (UV) radiation from the sun.
-There are three main types of skin cancer:
+Skin cancer happens when skin cells are damaged, often from exposure to ultraviolet (UV) radiation.
+The three main types of skin cancer are:

-Squamous Cell Carcinoma (SCC): Second most common form of skin cancer Occurs mostly to areas that are exposed to the sun.
+Squamous Cell Carcinoma (SCC): Often develops on areas of the skin exposed to the sun.

 If you prefer not to have a full body examination, the doctor can examine only those unusual spots or lesions you are concerned about to detect early warning signs of malignant skin lesions.